-The directors are responsible for the preparation of the financial statements in accordance with the requirements of the Companies Act 2001 applicable to a company holding a Category 1 Global Business Licence, as described in note 1 to the financial statements and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The directors are responsible for the preparation of the financial statements in accordance with the requirements of the Companies Act 2001 applicable to a company holding a Global Business Licence, as described in note 2 to the financial statements and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+In preparing the financial statements, the directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intends to liquidate the Company or to cease operations, or have no realistic alternative but to do so.

-INDEPENDENT AUDITOR'S REPORT

-TO THE MEMBERS OF SUZLON ENERGY LIMITED (CONTINUED)
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SUZLON ENERGY LIMITED